Posts of Peril: Detecting Information About Hazards in Text: Abstract

 \section{Abstract}

-Socio-linguistic indicators of text, such as emotion or sentiment, are often extracted using neural networks in order to better understand features of social media.
-One indicator that is often overlooked, however, is the presence of hazards within text.
-Recent psychological research suggests that statements about hazards are more believable than statements about benefits (a property known as negatively biased credulity), and that political liberals and conservatives differ in how often they share hazards.
-Here, we develop a new model to detect information concerning hazards, trained on a new collection of annotated X posts, as well as urban legends annotated in previous work.
-We show that not only does this model perform well (outperforming, e.g., zero-shot human annotator proxies, such as GPT-4) but that the hazard information it extracts is not strongly correlated with other indicators, namely moral outrage, sentiment, emotions, and threat words.
-(That said, consonant with expectations, hazard information does correlate positively with such emotions as fear, and negatively with emotions like joy.)
-We then apply this model to three datasets: X posts about COVID-19, X posts about the 2023 Hamas-Israel war, and a new expanded collection of urban legends.
-From these data, we uncover words associated with hazards unique to each dataset as well as differences in this language between groups of users, such as conservatives and liberals, which informs what these groups perceive as hazards.
-We further show that information about hazards peaks in frequency after major hazard events, and therefore acts as an automated indicator of such events.
-Finally, we find that information about hazards is especially prevalent in urban legends, which is consistent with previous work that finds that reports of hazards are more likely to be both believed and transmitted.
+Socio-linguistic indicators of affectively-relevant phenomena, such as emotion or sentiment, are often extracted from text to better understand features of human-computer interactions, including on social media.
+However, an indicator that is often overlooked is the presence or absence of information concerning harms or hazards.
+Detecting such indicators in text is important because substantial research demonstrates that negative events are more likely to be attended to, and more likely to elicit a response.
+In addition, statements about hazards are often found to be more believable than statements about benefits.
+Here, we develop a new model to detect information concerning hazards, trained on a new collection of annotated X posts.
+We show that not only does this model perform well (outperforming, e.g., dictionary approaches), but that the hazard information it extracts is not strongly correlated with such widely used indicators as moral outrage, sentiment, and emotions.
+(That said, in accord with expectations, hazard information does correlate positively with such emotions as fear, and negatively with emotions like joy.)
+To demonstrate the utility of our tool, we apply it to two datasets of X posts that discuss important geopolitical events, namely the Israel-Hamas war and the 2022 French national election.
+In both cases, we find that hazard information, especially information concerning conflict, is common.
+We extract accounts associated with information campaigns from each data set to explore how information about hazards could be used to attempt to influence geopolitical events.
+We find that inorganic accounts representing the viewpoints of weaker sides in a conflict often discuss hazards to civilians, potentially as a way to elicit aid for the weaker side.
+Moreover, the rate at which these hazards are mentioned differs markedly from organic accounts, likely reflecting information operators' efforts to frame the given geopolitical event for strategic purposes.
+These results are first steps towards exploring hazards within an information warfare environment.
+The model is shared as a Python package to help researchers and journalists analyze hazard content.